querkmachine/kickstart8/README.md

 - Pre-existing components don't update their namespace.
 You need to update them yourself.
 - The `NAMESPACE` constant in `bin/add-component.sh` is used to determine the namespace for new boilerplated components.
 - The `namespace` option in `package.json` is used to namespace all JavaScript code, so that exported methods don't pollute the global namespace.
+- Update the pre-existing reference in `components/_preview.njk` to match.

+## Adding components

+A helper script to boilerplate new components exists: `npm run add "Component Name"`.

+This command creates a folder in the components directory and pre-populates it with the Nunjucks, Sass, JavaScript and documentation files necessary to create a new component.
+It does NOT add references in the entry stylesheet or JavaScript files, you must do this manually.

+⚠️ To ensure that the component references are generated correctly, make sure that the component name is quoted, uses spaces, and has each word capitalised.